ethereum-optimism/optimism/CONTRIBUTING.md

 We recommend using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format on commit messages.

 Unless your PR is ready for immediate review and merging, please mark it as 'draft' (or simply do not open a PR yet).

-🎈 Thanks for your help improving the project!
-We are so happy to have you!

 **Bonus:** Add comments to the diff under the "Files Changed" tab on the PR page to clarify any sections where you think we might have questions about the approach taken.